swiftmailer/swiftmailer/docs/book/en/01-Introduction.markdown

     */

-The presence of 3 dots `...` in a code sample indicates that I have left out a chunk of the code for brevity, they are not actually part of the code.
+The presence of 3 dots `...` in a code sample indicates that we have left out a chunk of the code for brevity, they are not actually part of the code.

-I will often place multi-line comments `/* ... */` in the code so that I can show alternative ways of achieving the same result.
+We will often place multi-line comments `/* ... */` in the code so that we can show alternative ways of achieving the same result.

 You should read the code examples given and try to understand them.
 They are kept concise so that you are not overwhelmed with information.